lukso-network/docs/docs/learn/smart-contract-developers/create-nft-collection.md

 ```

-## Congratulations 🥳
+## Check Your NFT Collection

-You have deployed your first LSP8 NFT Collection on the LUKSO Testnet.
+You can now check your NFT collection using the [execution block explorer](https://explorer.execution.testnet.lukso.network/).

 ## References